 Human resources (HR) - department in a business tasked with the management of everything related to employees, including payroll, benefits, recruitment, policy, and more.

-Interview scheduling software - solution used to automate the interview process by scheduling, matching candidates with appropriate interviewers and sometimes offering interviewer training modules.
+Interview scheduling software - solution used to automate the remote or in-person interview process by scheduling, matching candidates with appropriate interviewers and sometimes offering interviewer training modules.

 Job board - website or database that hosts numerous open employment opportunities.